Countdown: the Best Photos of 2020

 This photo of a green summer forest could well have been taken in the middle of a large wooded area.
 But in reality it was a tiny bush near Dalfsen, Overijssel.
 And the camera position was determined for me: because I did not have a large tripod with me, I put my camera on a trash can, just like with the number 3.
 With this mysterious image as a result.

 What makes this photo so fascinating?
 Is it the depth created by the tree trunk and the leaves in the foreground?
 Is it the bend in the dirt road that creates tension?
-Is it the flash of light falling on the row of trees in the center of the photo?
-Is it the combination of sturdy beeches and thinner, more whimsical trunks?
+Can it be the flash of light falling on the row of trees in the center of the photo?
+Or is it the combination of sturdy beeches and thinner, more whimsical trunks?
 I really can’t tell but I keep looking.

 1 – Delfshaven by night

-On the left we can see the Pilgrim Fathers Church through the trees and further to the background is the Distilleerketel windmill.
+On the left we can see the Pilgrim Fathers Church through the trees.
+Further to the background is the Distilleerketel windmill.
 In the row of houses on the right was once the bakery of my great-uncle Henk Poot, but to be honest I can no longer reconstruct exactly where it was.

 Just above center left, we see a striking phenomenon in the sky: the Moon, Jupiter and Saturn.
 The two planets are lines; they move that much in thirty seconds.
 On December 21, Jupiter and Saturn would almost touch.
 Well, apparently they would; Saturn is much further away.
 The fact that the Moon was so close on the night of the photo was also coincidental.

 In the past, such phenomena in the sky used to be considered Signs, and usually of Hope.
-That is, of course, slightly exaggerated, because in reality the three celestial bodies are very far from each other and it is only this the rather arbitrary vantage point that produces the phenomenon.
+That is, of course, slightly exaggerated, because in reality the three celestial bodies are very far from each other.
+It is only this the rather arbitrary vantage point that produces the phenomenon.
 But in this unfortunate year we can use any beacon of hope so let’s consider this photo as such.
 In other words: a well deserved number 1.